Process of Heat Transfer

 The atmosphere and oceans are constantly flowing, and this motion is critical to the climate system.
 What makes them flow?
-In general, the movement is due to pressure differences — things flow from regions of high pressure to low pressure.
+In general, the movement is due to pressure differences — things flow from regions of high pressure to low pressure and the resulting surface winds distribute heat at the Earth's surface.

 The pressure changes are themselves due to density and height differences — higher density in the air or the oceans leads to higher pressures.
 The density differences are due to changes in composition and temperature; this works slightly differently for air and water.
 In air, the important compositional variable is water vapor content — more water means lower density air.
 When we say more water, we mean that for a given number of molecules in a volume of air, a greater percentage of them are water, and water, as shown below, is lighter than a nitrogen molecule, which is the most abundant molecule in our atmosphere.